Rajdoll/WUbyRajdoll/Gemastik/karbit/wu.md

     </script>
 '

-2.Serve the page using a web server, make sure the server is accessible from the internet.
+2 Serve the page using a web server, make sure the server is accessible from the internet.
-3.Send the link to the victim.
+3 Send the link to the victim.
-4.Wait for the victim to open the link.
+4 Wait for the victim to open the link.
-5.The flag will be sent to the webhook.
+5 The flag will be sent to the webhook.

 **Read more**
 - https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#samesitesamesite-value